 Yes!
 Most types of grasshoppers and crickets are edible.
 In fact, deep fried crickets are a common snack in parts of southeast Asia.

-Insects are widely touted as a “future food”.
+Insects are often touted as a “future food”.
 They’re widely available, nutritious and full of protein.
 Crickets contain essential vitamins and minerals and omega-3 fatty acids.
 And apparently they taste pretty good!
 Crunchy with a bit of a nutty flavour.
 I haven’t been game to try them yet.

 Cricket food products